franciscovidalsantos/CriticalTechWorksChallenge/README.md

 • Used Android Studio Jellyfish version
 • Simulated on Pixel 8 Pro API 33

+API
+• replace "YOUR_API_KEY" with your own API key in Constants file

 Introduction
 You will build a smartphone app that should be able to show top headlines for a specific source (BBC news) https://newsapi.org/docs/endpoints/top-headlines